Nonperturbative Resummation of Divergent Time-Local Generators: Introduction

 Reduced open quantum system evolution is described by a completely positive trace-preserving (CPTP) dynamical map $\Phi(t)$ acting on the density matrix~\cite{BreuerPetruccione2002}.
 A time-local master equation represents the same evolution through a generator $L(t)$ defined by

 Thus the time-local generator is the logarithmic derivative of the dynamical map and exists only while the map remains invertible.

-Formally, time-local master equations are derived from the time-convolutionless projection-operator expansion~\cite{ChaturvediShibata1979}.
-This provides one of two exact projection-operator representations of reduced dynamics, the other being the Nakajima--Zwanzig memory-kernel equation~\cite{BreuerPetruccione2002}.
+Microscopically, time-local master equations are derived from the time-convolutionless (TCL) projection-operator expansion~\cite{ChaturvediShibata1979}.
+This provides one of two exact projection-operator representations of reduced dynamics, the other being the Nakajima--Zwanzig memory-kernel integro-differential equation~\cite{BreuerPetruccione2002}.

-In a cumulant expansion for stochastic linear differential equations, the time-local generator is obtained through the cumulant (van~Kampen) resummation derived from the Feynman disentanglement theorem~\cite{VANKAMPEN1,VANKAMPEN2}.
-In this method, $\Phi(t)$ is reorganized into an exponential of cumulants $K_n(t)$ that encode progressively higher-order system--bath interactions.
-A remarkable feature of this construction is that it remains valid in the genuinely quantum regime, where interaction operators at different times do not commute.
-When bath correlations decay sufficiently rapidly, the expansion removes the secular growth present in the Dyson series order by order.
+The time-local generator is obtained through the van Kampen cumulant expansion for stochastic linear differential equations, derived from the Feynman disentanglement theorem~\cite{VANKAMPEN1,VANKAMPEN2}.
+In this method, the dynamical map $\Phi(t)$ is reorganized into an exponential of cumulants $K_n(t)$ that encode progressively higher-order system--bath interactions.
+A remarkable feature of the expansion is that it remains valid for noncommuting interaction operators at different times.
+When bath correlations decay sufficiently rapidly, the cumulants remove the secular growth present in the Dyson series order by order.

-However, when environmental correlations decay slowly, the cumulant expansion generically diverges at long time scales, with divergences appearing already at fourth order~\cite{Crowder} and not removed by resummation of the leading cumulants~\cite{Lampert2025}.
-This occurs even though the underlying propagator remains well defined, consistent with convergence of the Dyson expansion~\cite{RivasHuelga2012}.
+However, when environmental correlations decay algebraically rather than exponentially, the cumulant expansion diverges at long time scales, with divergences appearing already at fourth order~\cite{Crowder} and not removed by partial resummations of the leading cumulants~\cite{Lampert2025}.
+This occurs even though the state propagator remains well defined, consistent with the convergence of the Dyson expansion~\cite{RivasHuelga2012}.

 Rather than signaling a breakdown of the reduced dynamics, the divergence reflects the approach to a rank change of the dynamical map.
-A singular value vanishes and the corresponding time-local generator becomes unbounded [Eq.~\eqref{eq:TCLgenerator}].
-It therefore signals the approach to a noninvertible quantum channel, as illustrated by the Schr\"odinger-cat example in Fig.~\ref{Fig:poison}.
-Once the singular time is crossed, the reduced dynamics no longer retains enough information to resurrect the initial superposition.
+As a singular value vanishes, the corresponding time-local generator becomes unbounded~\cite{hou2012singularity}.
+Although singular generators have previously been introduced through constructions~\cite{Chru2010,hou2012singularity,hegde2021open,jagadish2023noninvertibility,chru2026}, their microscopic origin and generality have remained largely unexplored.
+The partial resummations of the van Kampen cumulant expansion developed here show that such singularities arise generically from microscopic Hamiltonians whenever bath correlations decay algebraically rather than exponentially.